-INTERNATIONAL HEALTH

-Prerequisite: Admission in MSN program.
-A comperison of nursing roles and responsibilities in an international environment.
-The influences of education, ethics, government, demography, and geography on health care will be considered.

-SCHOOL NURSE PRACTICUM!
-Prerequisite: 5570:521, 523 and 8200:225 or 650; corequisite: 225 or 650 if not previously completed.
-Emphasis on clinical primary health care nursing to enhance positive health behavior outcomes of well children and adolescents with minor conditions in family, community,

-554 SCHOOL NURSE PRACTICUM II 5 credits Prerequisite: 5570:521, 523; 8200:225 or 650; 8200:553.
-Emphasis on primary health care nursing to enhance positive health behavior outcomes of children/adolescents with minor common health or behavioral problems and chronic illnesses.

-ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE I 3 credits Prerequisite: acceptance into Graduate School.
-This course presents an in-depth study of physiological processes in the areas of neurological, neuromuscular and cardiovascular physiology and their interrelationship with therapeutic agents.

-ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE II 3 credits Prerequisite: 561.
-This course presents an in-depth study of physiological processes in the areas of respiratory, renal and endocrine physiology and their interrelationship with therapeutic peaces.
+- INTERNATIONAL HEALTH 509 3 credits Prerequisite: Admission in MSN program.
+A comparison of nursing roles and responsibilities in an international environment.
+The influences of education, ethics, government, demogra-phy, and geography on health care will be considered. - 512 GLOBAL PERSPECTIVES OF HEALTH AND HEALTH CARE Prerequisite: Senior or graduate status.
+(May be repeated for a maximum of 6 credits) Cultural, political, educational, and economical perspectives of different regions of the world and the impact of these factors on health will be compared and examined. - SCHOOL NURSE PRACTICUM I 5 credits Prerequisite: 5570:521, 523 and 8200:225 or 650; corequisite: 225 or 650 if not previously completed.
+Emphasis on clinical primary health care nursing to enhance positive health behav-ior outcomes of well children and adolescents with minor conditions in family, community, school contexts. - SCHOOL NURSE PRACTICUM II 5 credits Prerequisite: 5570:521, 523; 8200:225 or 650; 8200:553.
+Emphasis on primary health care nursing to enhance positive health behavior outcomes of children/adolescents with minor common health or behavioral problems and chronic illnesses. - ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE I 3 credits Prerequisite: acceptance into Graduate School.
+This course presents an in-depth study of physiological processes in the areas of neurological, neuromuscular and cardiovascular phys-iology and their interrelationship with therapeutic agents. - 562 ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE II 3 credits Prerequisite: 561.
+This course presents an in-depth study of physiological processes in the areas of respiratory, renal and endocrine physiology and their interrelationship with therapeutic agents.

 SPECIAL TOPICS: NURSING (May be repeated as new topics are presented) Group studies of special topics in nursing.
 May not be used to meet requirements for the major in nursing.
-May be used for elective
+May be used for elective credit

-WORKSHOPS 1-4 credits May be repeated as new topics are presented) Selected topics in nursing.
-May be used to meet undergraduate/graduate requirements at the discretion of the college.
+WORKSHOPS 593 1-4 credits (May be repeated as new topics are presented) Selected topics in nursing.
+May be used to meet undergraduate/graduate requirements at the discretion of the college

-1-4 credits Prerequisite: permission of student's advisor or dean.
+SPECIAL READINGS 1-4 credits Prerequisite: permission of student's advisor or dean.
 Special readings in an area of concentration may be taken to satisfy elective credit.
 Special readings may not be used to satisfy requirements of the major.

-THEORETICAL BASIS FOR NURSING3 credits Prerequisite: Admission to the Graduate Program.
+- THEORETICAL BASIS FOR NURSING 3 credits Prerequisite: Admission to the Graduate Program.
 Overview of extant nursing science.
 Evaluation and critique of nursing conceptual models.
-Analysis of the relationships of theory, research, and practice.

-COMPUTER APPLICATIONS IN NURSING

-Prerequisite: Admission to Graduate Program.
-Computer systems influencing nursing practice, research, education, and national knowledge exchange are examined.
-The complex issues surrounding their use in nursing are explored.

-POLICY ISSUES IN NURSING Prerequisite: Admission to Graduate Program.
+Analysis of the relationships of theory, research, and practice. - 605 COMPUTER APPLICATIONS IN NURSING 2 credits Prerequisite: Admission to Graduate Program.
+Computer systems influencing nursing prac-tice, research, education, and national knowledge exchange are examined.
+The complex issues surrounding their use in nursing are explored. - 607 POLICY ISSUES IN NURSING 2 credits Perequisite: Admission to Graduate Program.
 Analysis of policy issues that impact on nurs-ing and health care delivery to diverse population(s).
-Examine methods to shape policy, distribution, and allocation of resources.

-PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE Prerequisite: Admission to the Graduate Program.
+Examine methods to shape policy, distribution, and allocation of resources. - PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE 3 credits Partequisite: Admission to the Graduate Program.
 In-depth study of pathological conditions and related treatment modalities.
-The course focuses on specific nursing interventions related to these pathophysiological abnormalities.

-ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT Prerequisites: Admission to Graduate Program, permission of instructor; 608, 671.
-Advanced adult/gerontological assessment and clinical reasoning in primary health care nursing with introduction to differential diagnosis and clinical management.

-ADVANCED CLINICAL PHARMACOLOGY Prerequisites: Admission to Graduate Program, 608.
+The course focuses on specific nursing interventions related to these pathophysiological abnormalities. - 610 ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT 3 credits Prerequisites: Admission to Graduate Program, permission of instructor; 608, 671.
+Advanced adult/gerontological assessment and clinical reasoning in primary health care nursing with introduction to differential diagnosis and clinical management. - ADVANCED CLINICAL PHARMACOLOGY 612 3 credits Prerequisites: Admission to Graduate Program, 608.
 Examines principles of pharmacology and therapeutics for major pharmacologic agents used by Advanced Practice Nurses to manage adult/gerontological problems in primary health care settings.